Hakob Manandyan: Life in the University

-In the harshest conditions of crisis, the existence of the university could only be maintained through the self-sacrifice of the Armenian intelligentsia.
+In the harshest conditions of crisis, the existence of the university could only be maintained through numerous sacrifices of the Armenian intelligentsia.
 At the same time, students' desire for education was immense.
-During lectures, the classrooms were full, and sometimes students asked professors to practice with them even on weekends.

-"Day by day, I see how a magnificent work and new intellectual forces are being created for this unfortunate country," Manandyan wrote, living solely for the idea of the university and considering it the "only direct path to the revival" of Armenia.
-Speaking about other professors, Manandyan noted that each of them was a martyr who sacrificed their personal life for the people.
-It was at the invitation of H. Manandyan that Kostan Zarian, Melik Oհanjanian, and others taught at the Historiography Faculty.
+During lectures, the classrooms were full, and sometimes students asked professors to practice with them on weekends.
+Manandyan wrote: "Day by day, I see how a magnificent work and new intellectual forces are being created for this unfortunate country."
+He noted that each of the other professors at Yerevan State University was a martyr who sacrificed their personal life for the people.
+It was at the invitation of Manandyan that Kostan Zarian, Melik Ohanjanian, and others taught at the Historiography Faculty.
 He continuously wrote letters and invited the best specialists to engage in educational work.

-Thanks to Manandyan's lectures, students at the faculty became aware of the importance of the Armenian language and studied Old Armenian Language - Grabar, since, according to the academician, only Grabar allows one to capture the subtle beauty and richness of the Armenian language.
-He also regularly took students on archaeological expeditions to uncover ancient Armenian capitals (surely, only on foot).
+Thanks to Manandyan's lectures, students at the faculty became aware of the importance of the Armenian language and studied Old Armenian.
+He also regularly took students on archaeological expeditions to uncover ancient Armenian capitals.

-The renowned scholar also placed great importance on music.
+The scholar also placed great importance on music.
 Through his efforts, a university student choir and orchestra were established.
-In one of his letters addressed to his daughter, he also urged Eleonora Manandyan not to neglect music—piano lessons, otherwise she would later regret it, as he did himself.
-“The Armenian soul is very enraged and saddened due to objective historical reasons.
+In one of his letters addressed to his daughter Eleonora, he also urged her not to neglect music—piano lessons, otherwise she would later regret it, as he did himself: “The Armenian soul is very enraged and saddened due to objective historical reasons.
 In my opinion, Armenians desperately need visual arts and music...
-It is through music and visual arts that Armenians should endure the unspoken sufferings of their past and alleviate the heavy burden of sorrow accumulated in our hearts,” Manandyan wrote.
+It is through music and visual arts that Armenians should endure the unspoken sufferings of their past and alleviate the heavy burden of sorrow accumulated in our hearts.”

 Most of the letters addressed to his wife and daughter were dedicated to the university and the nation.
-These were Manandyan's reflections, for which he almost apologized to his loved ones, saying that his letters were one-sided, as his entire life was connected with the university.
-“Our life never had any other content or direction,” wrote Manandyan.
+These were Manandyan's reflections, for which he almost apologized to his loved ones, saying that his letters were one-sided, as his entire life was connected with the university: “Our life never had any other content or direction.”